 2006 Bernie Zeigler

 2016 Gabriel Wainer

 2016 Andreas Tolk

 Eligible candidates who are senior members and hold a professional membership can either self-nominate or be nominated to become a Fellow by submitting an application that is supported by (3) current SCS members and/or professional references.

-The Fellow Committee will each year set the maximum number of Fellow nominations that can be elevated the following year.
+The Board of Directors set the maximum number of Fellow nominations that can be elevated the following year.
 This number will not exceed one percent (1%) of the SCS membership.
 This is done to preserve the high threshold of accomplishment required for SCS Fellow status over the long term.